hippdani/Coil-O-Mat/README.md

 Assemble the handle using the M6x40 screw and screw it onto the threaded rod. make sure to push the micro-switch rollers and clicker out of the way while mounting the handle, so they can properly engage.
 If your handle is not thight enough, you can fix it with the <= 3mm metal pin after drilling through the threaded rod in line with the hole in the handle.
 I do not recommend glueing on the handle, because the clicker is hard to exchange with a mounted handle and could need maintenace after some time.

-#Software
+Mount the carrier on the non-handle side of the threaded rod in your desired location.
+Drill through the threaded rod (3 mm - 3.5 mm) in line with the carriers mounting hole and fix it in place using the M3 screw and nut.
+One side of the carrier has a fitting recess for the hex nut.
+Depending on the coil you plan to wind you can put different carrier extensions on the carrier, a square one and a Cone are supplied with the .stl files.
+The other side of the coil carrier extension is pushed onto the threade rod after the coil carrier / bobbin you intend to wind onto.
+It is tightened against the coil by another M10 nut.

+Happy winding!

+# Software
 The software is developed using the Arduino IDE with [Earl Philhower's Pi Pico Core](https://arduino-pico.readthedocs.io/en/latest/).
 You need to install this to compile the code provided in the [code folder](empty link).
-Alternatively, you can try to put the .uf2 file onto the Pi Pico, just like pasting a file onto a flash drive.
+Alternatively, you can put the .uf2 file onto the Pi Pico, just like pasting a file onto a flash drive.
 The .uf2 file contains the compiled code.